Binomial Generalized Linear Models: Caesarian Birth Study

 Grouping and Summarizing

-Now we use a pipe (|>) to chain operations together.
+We encourage using a pipe (|>) as below to chain operations together.
+It passes the result of the left-hand-side expression as the first argument in the right-hand-side expression.
 Think of the pipe as saying “and then…”:

 • Take caesar_tbl and then